Be Your Best is Surrey’s weight management programme, aimed at parents of children aged 0-12.

 All the while, your son or daughter will get the chance to learn more about why staying healthy matters, with games to play and snacks they can create.

 Find out if your family can be part of Be Your Best – it’ll take under a minute but could make a lifetime of difference.

 Am I eligible?

-Be Your Best can help all parents with online advice, but families who might need an extra hand to manage their child’s weight can get further, personal support at home, plus learn more at local group workshops.
+Be Your Best can help all parents with online advice, but families who might need an extra hand to manage their child’s weight can get further, personal support at home, plus learn more on online group sessions.

-If your family is eligible for the full programme, you’ll not only get personal support from a community nurse, but you’ll also be able to take your pick of group events at your local Family Centre.
+If your family is eligible for the full programme, you’ll not only get personal support from a community nurse, but you’ll also be able to attend online workshops.

 You’ve got questions.
 We get that.
 Hopefully the other pages on this site can give you answers but if not you can always check out the questions on our FAQ page.